Basics of Monitoring, Evaluating and Deviating from the Strategic Plan

 Always keep old copies of the plan.

-Always discuss and write down what can be learned from recent planning activity to make the next strategic planning activity more efficient.
+Always discuss and write down what can be learned from recent planning activities to make the next strategic planning activity more efficient.

 For the Category of Strategic Planning: